-The first Edition of Transfer News, the joining newsletter from Fairfield and Kingdom Housing Associations is available to read and download from this page.
+The latest editions of Transfer News, the joint newsletter from Fairfield and Kingdom Housing Associations are available to read and download from this page.

 We welcome any feedback you have on the proposed Transfer of Engagements and encourage you to get in touch if you have any questions or concerns.

 You can find out the answers to your Frequently Asked Questions here.

 On 3 December 2018 the Scottish Housing Regulator (SHR) decided to use its statutory powers at Fairfield Housing Co-operative (now Housing Association) to protect the interests of tenants and to address serious and widespread failures across all Regulatory Standards.

 The last 2 years have been challenging.
 We have seen changes at Board and senior officer level, and we completed two strategic options appraisals.
 This has all happened whilst we have had to deal with Covid-19 restrictions and other operational constraints which will have impacted on our ability to provide high quality services to our tenants.